Hampshire PREVENT Partnership Board - Preventing terrorism and radicalisation within our communities

 PREVENT Duty Advice for Schools and Childcare providers

-This document provides guidance on the PREVENT duty in the Counter-Terrorism and Security Act 2015 for schools and childcare providers.
+These documents provide guidance on the PREVENT duty for schools and childcare providers.

 PREVENT Duty Guidance for Further Education

-See link below for guidance on the PREVENT duty in the Counter-Terrorism and Security Act 2015 for Further Education Institutions.
+This document provides guidance on the PREVENT duty for Further Education Institutions.

 Prevent Duty Guidance for Further Education